MetPX/sarracenia/doc/sr_post.1.rst

     [0|n|d|c=<scriptname>]
     where 0 : no checksum... value in post is random integer (for load balancing purposes.) n : do checksum on filename
-          d : do md5sum on file content (default)
+          d : do md5sum on file content (default... for compatibility with older releases.) s : do SHA512 on file content (future default)

 Then using a checksum script, it must be registered with the pumping network, so that consumers of the postings have access to the algorithm.